Healing from Childhood Trauma: A Guide for Adult Children of ADDICTION AND DYSFUNCTION

 Breaking Free from the King Baby Syndrome in Recovery

-Brian Granneman Brian Granneman
+recovery, addiction, emotions, responsibility Brian Granneman recovery, addiction, emotions, responsibility Brian Granneman

 Breaking Free from the King Baby Syndrome in Recovery